 We looked very briefly at some aspects of three popular digital commerce platforms.
 Our goal was to illustrate how features helped critical issues of managing an e-commerce business in the platforms.

 There are many more platforms, including those created by reputed companies like Oracle.
-What you have to check is whether the platform you select is easy to use and whether it provides the key functionalities to make the business a success.
+What you have to check is whether the platform you select is easy to use and whether it provides the key functionalities for you to succeed with digital commerce.